 Guppy Colors

-These fishes are known as ‘rainbow fish’.
+These fish are known as ‘rainbow fish.’
 They are found in a variety of colors and patterns.
-The color of the top and upper half body is pale while the rest of the body has a brighter and colorful appearance.
+The top and upper half of the body are pale, while the rest of the body is brighter and more colorful.
 Some of them have metallic colors that look iridescent because of the presence of iridophore cells.

 Guppy Patterns

-In contrast, some are found in solid colors with a variety of patterns.
+In contrast, some are found in solid colors with various patterns.
 Some of the patterns are given below –

 Fancy Tail Guppies

-Different types of tails can be either solid colored or with a pattern.
-Some of them are – rounded, spear shape, triangular-shaped, fan-shaped, sword-shaped, lyretails, spade shape, and flag-shaped.
+Different types of tails can be either solid colored or have a pattern.
+Some of them are – rounded, spear-shaped, triangular-shaped, fan-shaped, sword-shaped, lyretails, spade-shaped, and flag-shaped.

 How to Take Care of Guppies?